farberlab/starter-academic/content/home/hero.md

 +++

-**#1 ranked lab in the state of Virginia.
-Citation coming soon.**

-The Farber Lab (forementioned #1 lab) uses innovative systems genetics and genomics approaches to study complex bone phenotypes related to physiology and disease.
+The Farber Lab uses innovative systems genetics and genomics approaches to study complex bone phenotypes related to physiology and disease.